 Critical estimates and assumptions

-Various estimates and assumptions regarding the future have to be made when preparing financial statements.
+Various estimates and assumptions regarding the future have to be made when preparing the Consolidated Financial Statements.
 They are the best estimates possible at the end of the reporting period.
-Given their nature, they could lead to a material difference in statement of financial position items in future years.
+Given their nature, they could lead to a material difference in the Consolidated Statement of Financial Position items in future years.
 The main items affected by these estimates are as follows:

-- goodwill – impairment test: for the purpose of determining the value in use of the Cash Generating Units, the Group took into account the trends expected for 2013 as determined based on the budget and for 2014-2016 has determined based on the forecasts included in the 2015-2017 strategic plan for the following years (adjusted to eliminate any estimated benefits from future projects and reorganisations).
-Budget and plan were prepared in line with forecasts for the automotive segment made available by the segment’s most important sources.
-Impairment test based on such forecasts do not indicate a need for impairment;
+- goodwill – impairment test: for the purpose of determining the value in use of the Cash Generating Units, the Group took into account the trends expected for 2014 as determined based on the budget and the forecasts included in the 2015-2017 strategic plan for the following years (adjusted to eliminate any estimated benefits from future projects and reorganisations).
+Budget and plan were prepared in line with forecasts for the automotive industry made available by the industry’s most important sources.
+Such forecasts do not indicate a need for impairment;

 - pension plans: actuaries who offer their consulting services to the Group use different statistic assumptions in order to anticipate future events for the purpose of estimating pension plan expenses, liabilities and assets.
-Such assumptions concern discount rate, expected return on pension plan assets (this particular assumption concerns nearly exclusively British pension funds), future wage inflation rates, mortality and turnover rates;
+Such assumptions concern discount rate, future rates of salary increase, mortality and turnover rates;

-- recoverability of deferred tax assets on tax losses: as of December 31, 2012, deferred tax assets on tax losses incurred during previous years were accounted for to the extent that it is probable that taxable income will be available in the future against which they can be utilised.
-Such probability is determined based on the fact that such losses have originated under extraordinary circumstances that are unlikely to occur again in the future and that these assets could be recovered throughout an unlimited or long-term time frame;
+- recoverability of deferred tax assets on tax losses: as of December 31, 2013, deferred tax assets on tax losses incurred in the year or during previous years were accounted for to the extent that it is probable that taxable income will be available in the future against which they can be utilised.
+Such probability is also determined based on the fact that such losses have originated under extraordinary circumstances that are unlikely to occur again in the future and that these assets could be recovered throughout an unlimited or long-term time frame;

-- derivatives: the fair value of derivatives was estimated by third-party consultants based on assessment models in accordance with industry practice, in compliance with the new requirements of IFRS 13 (calculation of DVA- Debit valuation adjustment);
+- derivatives: the fair value of derivatives was estimated with the help of third-party consultants based on assessment models in accordance with industry practice, in compliance with the new requirements of IFRS 13 (calculation of DVA- Debit valuation adjustment);

 Adoption of new accounting standards